kairosilveira/kairosilveira/README.md

 ------------------------
 #### About Me:

-📚 An Electrical Engineering student at Federal University of Maranhão 💻 An active learner who's passionate about Data Science and Computer Programming 📈 Data Analysis, Data Visualization and  Machine Learning algorithms
+📚 An Electrical Engineering student at Federal University of Maranhão<br/>
+💻 An active learner who's passionate about Data Science and Computer Programming<br/>
+📈 Data Analysis, Data Visualization and  Machine Learning algorithms<br/>

 ⚡ I've made some nice projects that you can find [here].